caisa-lab/SPINOS-dataset/README.md

 # SPINOS: A Dataset of Subtle Polarity and Intensity Opinion Shifts

-You will need Python>=3.8 and the following package to be installed:
+You will need Python>=3.8 and the following package to be installed in order to load the dataset:
 ```
 pip install pandas==1.3.4
 ```